Lake Mburo Park – Informational Guide – Things to Do and See

 Lake Mburo is a whisper of the African Wild just a short distance off one of the main roads in Uganda – this peaceful, tranquil park is easily accessed and yet provides a genuine taste of the African Wild.
 20 % of Lake Mburo National Park is covered by lakes and wetlands swamps which is part of a greater wetland system that extends beyond the National Park – 13 lakes in all.
 Not only can you find lakes and wetlands but also savanna grasslands that are dotted with acacia trees, rocky ridges, forested ravines.

 Wildlife has been on the rebound here in recent years with even Lions making a comeback and if you do not see them in the daytime, you can hear their roar at night.
-In 2015 Giraffes were brought here from Murchison Falls Park making Lake Mburo an even more choice destination.
+In 2015 Giraffes were brought here from Murchison Falls Park making Lake Mburo, even more, a choice destination.
 All reasons to visit Lake Mburo Park and enjoy the Top Things to Do and See in Lake Mburo Park.

 Birds: Lake Mburo National Park is home today to over 350 species of birds such as the Red-faced Barbet, only seen in Lake Mburo, the endemic African Finfoot and the rare Shoebill also thePapyrus Yellow Warbler, Saddle-billed Stork, Brown-chested Lapwing, African-wattled Lapwing, Carruther’s Cisticola, Tabora (Long-tailed) Cisticola, African Scops Owl, Abyssinian Ground Hornbill and White-winged Warbler.
 Lake Mburo National Park is a park that Birders delight in and other visitors delight in the variety of colorful species of birds found here.